mpiraux/draft-piraux-quic-tunnel/draft-piraux-intarea-quic-tunnel.md

 The client can send any packets via the concentrator by tunneling them through the concentrator.
 The concentrator captures the packets destined to the client and tunnels them over the QUIC connection.
-Our solution is intended to provide a similar service as the one provided by IPSec tunnels or DTLS.
+This solution is intended to provide a similar service as the one provided by IPSec tunnels or DTLS.
 This document leaves address assignment mechanisms out of scope, deployments can rely on out-of-band configurations for that purpose.